What Is A Wind Symphony?

 In recent years, talented young composers have accepted the pen from these masters and have produced much more music for this beautiful medium.
 Dutch composer Johan De Meij (b.1953) composed The Lord of the Rings, a symphony for wind band which has received numerous nominations and awards.
 [Performed by CCWS on May 30, 2003]

 American Alfred Reed has to his credit five symphonies for band, numerous concert suites and many overtures.
 One of his latest contributions is his Fifth Symphony "Sakura", thematically based on this popular Japanese folk tune.
 British composer Phillip Sparke is renowned in the wind band scene for his sparkling compositions and concert favourites, amongst which is Orient Express, a semi-programmatic work describing with refreshing realism a journey of this famous train.
-[CCWS is performing Sparke's Suite From Hymn Of The Highlands on November 7, 2004.]
+[CCWS performed Sparke's Suite From Hymn Of The Highlands on November 7, 2004.]

 Composers aside, distinguished conductors have guided their ensembles to international acclaim.
 The most famous of which is Frederick Fennell, who released a definitive collection of the wind band repertoire with Mercury Records and who is now conductor of the world-famous Eastman Wind Ensemble and the Japanese Tokyo Kosei Wind Orchestra.
 Another great musician is Eugene Corporon, who now leads the prolific North Texas Wind Symphony (University of North Texas College of Music) which in 1989 initiated the Klavier Wind Recording Project which to date have yielded 15 recordings.
 These feature over 100 compositions by more than 80 composers amongst which are Shostakovich and avant garde musician John Adams.
 [Resident of Piedmont, California.]